Theanine Supplement

 7. What Health Benefits?

 theanineThere is a saying that you can't buy happiness with money.
-But consuming l-theanine does make your search for a more relaxed lifestyle easier.
+But consuming l-theanine does make easier your search for a more relaxed lifestyle.

 It is estimated that 2 out of 3 adults experience some form of stress.

-Studies have shown that it helps promote alpha brain waves and increase your brain's production of dopamine to give you an alert, yet relaxed, awareness.
+Studies have shown that theanine helps promote alpha brain waves, and increases your brain's production of dopamine to give you an alert, yet relaxed, awareness.

 As you will see later, while other drugs also promote sedation, theanine is unique in two aspects:

-• There is no side effects from long term usage.
+• There are no side effects from long term usage.

 • It does not cause drowsiness.